From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Introduction

 \section{Introduction}

 Large language models (LLMs) are rapidly permeating real-world applications because of their strong generative capability.
 However, the dominance of AutoRegressive (AR) LLMs is built on a fundamental trade-off: powerful left-to-right causal generation at the cost of strictly sequential, token-by-token decoding.
 This trade-off creates an inference bottleneck that limits the decoding speed of AR LLMs.
-In contrast, Diffusion Language Models (DLMs), particularly block-wise paradigms, offer a promising alternative by enabling parallel generation and flexible bidirectional reasoning.
-However, training large-scale DLMs from scratch is computationally prohibitive and discards the vast knowledge already encoded in mature, open-source AR checkpoints.
+In contrast, Diffusion Language Models (DLMs) offer a promising alternative by enabling parallel generation, reducing sequential dependencies and yielding substantially higher throughput and lower wall-clock latency in practice.

-Among diffusion paradigms, masked diffusion that trains a model to denoise masked tokens is uniquely suited for adaptation, as it shares the standard transformer architecture and objectives with AR LLMs.
-More practically, Block-Diffusion~\cite{blockdiff,sdar} has emerged as a state-of-the-art approach, generating text block-by-block.
-This semi-autoregressive method retains the left-to-right structure of AR models at the block level, while permitting bidirectional reasoning within each block, offering a compelling balance of quality, speed, and parallelism.
+Current diffusion approaches for language have largely converged on masked diffusion, with two dominant paradigms.
+Full-Sequence Diffusion~\cite{llada,dream} starts from a fully masked sequence and denoises to a complete output where all tokens attend bidirectionally.
+Block-Diffusion~\cite{blockdiff,sdar} decodes one block at a time: tokens are bidirectional within the active block, while blocks themselves follow left-to-right causal order, yielding a semi-autoregressive workflow.
+Training masked diffusion is intrinsically harder than AR pretraining because, unlike AR--where every token contributes a next-token-prediction loss--only masked tokens provide supervision, which slows optimization.
+Yet masked diffusion and AR models are strikingly similar in input–output format and transformer architecture.
+This naturally motivates the question: can we leverage powerful off-the-shelf AR checkpoints and rapidly adapt them into diffusion models, preserving their knowledge while avoiding the cost of training a DLM from scratch?

-This naturally raises a critical question: how can we efficiently adapt a pre-trained AR model into a high-performing Block-Diffusion model?
 Existing adaptation methods are lacking.
-Early attempts used simplistic logit shifts or random attention mask growth to full-sequence diffusion, struggling to scale.
-More recent block-wise adaptations simply 'transplant' the AR model into a Block-Diffusion training setup 'as is.'
-They do not investigate the core mismatch between AR and Block-Diffusion.
-This leaves a clear gap: how to adapt an AR model to Block-Diffusion while maximally preserving its powerful, pre-trained inductive bias.
+Early attempts used logit shifts and random attention mask growth to Full-Sequence Diffusion~\cite{adapt,dream}.
+More recent block-wise adaptations simply 'transplant' the AR model into a Block-Diffusion training setup 'as is.'~\cite{sdar}--they do not investigate the core mismatch between AR and Block-Diffusion.
+These methods leaves a clear gap: where should be our destination of adaptation, and how to adapt an AR model to Diffusion for better performance?